What is the place of grammar in a writing course? Thoughts and advice about how (or whether) to teach grammar.

 For the Entire Class

-- Once you have instituted a policy of revision, set high standards and hold students accountable for progress from draft to draft.
+Once you have instituted a policy of revision, set high standards and hold students accountable for progress from draft to draft.
 In particular, stress the need for editing and proofing before the final paper is submitted.
 You may want to make clear that although a grammatically perfect paper is not automatically an effective paper (thus the focus on content and organization early on is appropriate), nevertheless poor grammar is a distraction from an otherwise stellar paper.
 Some instructors give students several minutes of class time to proof their papers one final time before handing them in.
 To convey those high standards you might share with students models of good writing and include grammatical correctness as part of your grading criteria.
 You may even decide to tell your students in your grading criteria that a specific part of the final grade will be based on grammar and style, but be aware that students sometimes then fixate on grammatical issues prematurely or even to the exclusion of larger writing issues.
-You might instead use portfolios to gauge students' progress over the course of the semester (see the section on portfolios, available on this site, under "Integrating Writing into Your Course," > "Responding, Evaluating, Grading").
+You might instead use portfolios to gauge students’ progress over the course of the semester.

 For Individual Students